 With more than 40 years of experience, Council on Aging is...

-A steward of public funds, working always to provide the highest quality services for the lowest possible cost to serve as many clients as possible with the tax dollars
+• A steward of public funds, working always to provide the highest quality services at the lowest possible cost to serve as many clients as possible with the tax dollars

 Programs & Services